 Constituent Limitation Units

-Electrical Conductivity (EC): 1000 micromhos per centimeter (μmhos/cm)
+Electrical Conductivity (EC): 1000 micromohs per centimeter (μmhos/cm)

-Chloride: 200 milligrams per liter (mg/L)
+Chloride: 200 milligrams per liter (mg/l)

-Boron: 1 mg/L
+Boron: 1 mg/l

 - 10. The Basin Plan allows discharges of oil field wastewater that exceed the above maximum salinity limits to unlined ponds, stream channels, or surface waters if the Discharger successfully demonstrates to the Central Valley Water Board in a public hearing that the proposed discharge will not substantially affect water quality nor cause a violation of water quality objectives. - 11.
-In April 2015, the Central Valley Water Board issued two Notices of Violation (NOVs) to the Discharger that were the result of inspections conducted on 17 December 2014.
-The NOVs alleged that the discharges were in violation of Section 13260 of the California Water Code for failling to submit a Report of Waste Discharge.
-Discharging waste that could affect the quality of waters of the State without WDRs is a violation of Sections 13260 and 13264 of the California Water Code. - 12.
+In March 2015, the Central Valley Water Board issued a Notice of Violation (NOV) to the Discharger that was the result of an inspection conducted on 18 February 2015.
+During the inspection staff observed oil and wastewater within Pond 1.
+The NOV alleged that the discharge was in violation of Section 13260 of the California Water Code for failing to submit a Report of Waste Discharge.
+Discharging waste that could affect the quality of waters of the State without obtaining WDRs is a violation of Sections 13260 and 13264 of the California Water Code. - 12.
 In April 2015, the Central Valley Water Board issued a California Water Code Directive Pursuant to Section 13267 to the Discharger.
-It required the Discharger to collect and analyze a wastewater sample obtained from each pond that it operates and submit that data in a technical report to the Central Valley Water Board no later than 15 June 2015. - 13.
-On 16 June 2015 the Central Valley Water Board received a response to the California Water Code Directive Pursuant to Section 13267 that was issued in April 2015.
-In addition to the two ponds in Section 27 and the five ponds in Section 35 that are named in this Order, the response identified an additional 389 potential discharge points within the North Belridge Oil Field.
-Two samples were collected from discharge points in the North Belridge Oil Field.
-The descriptions and the location information that was provided by the Discharger for these samples are summarized in the table below.
+It required the Discharger to collect and analyze a wastewater sample obtained from each pond that it operates and submit that data in a technical report to the Central Valley Water Board no later than 15 June 2015.